accelazh/accelazh.github.io/_posts/2018-06-20-Distributed-Transaction-ACID-Study.md

                                 2. Snapshot Isolation + Prevent RW-conflict, is Serializable, but it aborts some graphs that Serializable allows
                                   1. I.e. Snapshot Isolation + Prevent RW-conflict, aborts some false positives
                                 3. Serializable Snapshot Isolation, is Serializable, and it aborts less false positives than Snapshot Isolation
-                                  1. that's the foundamental "better" of why PostgreSQL is adopting SSI
+                                  1. that's the fundamental "better" of why PostgreSQL is adopting SSI
                                   2. and, SSI can be but atop snapshot isolation which PostgreSQL already has 3, and, most importantly, SSI provides a fast, or say feasible way, to implement serializatble, compared to traditional S2PL (strict two-phase locking) which is slow